komaranna/Traffic-simulation-1D/README.md

 N=1000 fixed lattice.

-Tlength is the time the simulation stops.
+Tlength is the time the simulation stops at.

 Multi-threaded: nprocs is the number of processors one would like to use.